 The Product: Wild Alaskan Keta Salmon

 I’ve never had keta salmon before, but it does not have the best reputation, especially among a few friends I have that fished in Alaska.
 Up there, it is better known as “dog” salmon or “chum” salmon and is considered the least desirable species.
 A search online goes with what my friends have said about the fish.
 That only the best fish are worth eating and even then, can have a fishy taste.
-In fairness, it sounds like keta is not all bad and makes for great smoked fish, caviar, or salmon jerky.
+In fairness, it sounds like keta is not all bad and makes for great smoked fish.

 The only recipe needed is to follow the instructions on the enclosed card: Top the fish with the crumb topping, seal in the provided foil, bake, then open foil to brown topping under the broiler.